sam0x17/supertrait/README.md

 technique mentioned above collectively ensure that const fn trait items presence and correctness is enforced just as strongly as that of regular trait items.

-Using inherents as the vehicle for implementing const fn trait items has a few drawbacks due to the naming collisions that can occur with existing inherent items as well as the inability to blanket impl supertraits containing const fns because it is impossible in stable Rust to blanket impl anything other than a real trait (you can'd do this with inherents).
+Using inherents as the vehicle for implementing const fn trait items has a few drawbacks due to the naming collisions that can occur with existing inherent items as well as the inability to blanket impl supertraits containing const fns (because it is impossible in stable Rust to blanket impl anything other than a real trait).

 That said, inherents are a convenient fallback when you find yourself reaching for const fn items in traits, and supertrait contains the most convenient implementation of this behavior